RivuChakraborty/AndroidMPermissionManager/README.md

 Copyright (c) 2017 Rivu Chakraborty.

-Licensed under the GNU GENERAL PUBLIC LICENSE, Version 3, 29 June 2007(the “License”);
+Licensed under the GNU GENERAL PUBLIC LICENSE, Version 3, 29 June 2007(the License);
 you may not use this file except in compliance with the License.
 You may obtain a copy of the License at